CleasbyCode/pdvzip/README.md

 Embedding extraction script within the PNG image.

-Embedding zip file within the PNG image.
+Embedding ZIP file within the PNG image.

-Writing zip-embedded PNG image out to disk.
+Writing ZIP embedded PNG image out to disk.

-Created zip-embedded PNG image: "pdvimg_55183.png" Size: "4038367 Bytes"
+Saved PNG image: pzip_55183.png 4038367 Bytes.

 Complete!

-You can now share your zip-embedded PNG image on the relevant supported platforms.
+You can now share your PNG-ZIP polyglot image on the relevant supported platforms.

 ```
 After embedding the ZIP within an image, it can then be posted on a variety of social media/image hosting sites. "*Execute*" the image whenever you want to access the embedded file(s).